Devolutions/doc/docs/en/hub/web-interface/hub-overview/temporary-access-hub-business/request-temporary-access-to-an-entry.md

 {% snippet icon.badgeNotice %}
 This video includes information pertaining to both requesters and authorizers.
 A user wanting to request temporary access to an entry may find this visual aid useful, but watching the video is not essential since all the steps are described in this topic.

-To learn how to approve or deny a request, visit our [Grant Temporary Access to an Entry in {{ en.HUBB }}](/hub/web-interface/hub-overview/temporary-access-hub-business/grant-temporary-access-to-an-entry/) topic.
+To learn how to approve or deny a request, visit our [Approve Temporary Access to an Entry in {{ en.HUBB }}](/hub/web-interface/hub-overview/temporary-access-hub-business/approve-temporary-access-to-an-entry/) topic.
 {% endsnippet %}

 The ***Temporary Access*** feature allows users to request a temporary elevation of their permissions for a specific entry.
 The authorizer must then approve or deny the request.